bencoppock/bunyan/README.md

     ```

   2. In your config, set the Elixir logger to only output the message, and
-    specify which HTTP parameters to filter out, e.g.:
+    specify which HTTP headers and parameters to filter out, e.g.:

     ```elixir
     config :logger, :console,